 For each one he recommends one or more meditation subjects, of which I will give you some examples, as well as quotes by the great masters of meditation or different Dalai-Lamas.

 Conditions Conducive to Motivation:

-- Follow the advice of a qualified guide: To be able to mediate you must first learn how to do it.
+- Follow the advice of a qualified guide: To be able to meditate you must first learn how to do it.
 A qualified instructor is therefore essential.
 In the best case, this will be an authentic spiritual master, otherwise you must be content with a serious instructor, or texts which are based on trustworthy sources.

 - A place conducive to meditation: It is possible and desirable to keep up the benefits of meditation when you are plunged into the river of life, but it is absolutely essential to train your mind in a conducive environment, especially when you begin.
-You need a quiet place, without distractions and where you won’t be disturbed.
+You need a quiet place, without distractions, and where you won’t be disturbed.

 - An appropriate physical posture: Physical posture influences your mental state.
-A posture called vajrasana in seven points is recommended:
+A posture called Vajrasana in seven points is recommended:

 - Legs are crossed in the lotus position, in which you begin by folding the right leg over the left, then the left over the right.
 If that’s too difficult you can adopt the “half-lotus” which consists of putting the right leg under the left thigh and the left leg under the right thigh.

 - Hands resting in your lap (the space stretching from your waist to your knees when you are sitting down), the right hand on the left hand, with the ends of your thumbs touching.